arduino/help-center-content/content/Arduino Cloud/Web Editor/What-browsers-are-supported-by-the-Web-Editor.md

 ---
-title: "What browsers are supported by the Web Editor?"
+title: "What browsers are supported by Arduino Cloud Editor?"
 id: 360020454099
 ---

-The Web Editor supports the latest stable version of Google Chrome, Firefox, Safari, and Microsoft Edge.
+The Cloud Editor supports the latest stable version of Google Chrome, Firefox, Safari, and Microsoft Edge.